5 recommendations

 Apply this thought to a school, not all too different.
 This part of our public buildings guide holds a number of valuable insights and links that can be useful for a school’s HVAC project.

-More about hospitals in our public buildings' guide
+To our public buildings' guide

 Additional expert perspectives